 - D. At Jesus' baptism Jesus is touching on that aspect of the "righteousness of God" that expresses itself in "the right conduct of man which follows the will of God and is pleasing to Him, for rectitude of life before God, for uprightness before His judgment.
-(Kittel, 198)" - E. In other words, "the righteousness of God" includes the idea of doing what is pleasing to God. - F. And at this juncture in which the righteousness of God might be isolated in accord with this biblical and legitimate definition, we find ourselves still in a mess. - All of the man-made systems of righteousness only lead to satanic confusion and sinful addictions, so we try to do the right thing and turn to God's way... - 2.
-That is, the effort to do what is pleasing to God; to live in the righteousness of God. - a.
-We try to think the right way, but our thoughts betray God's righteousness. - b.
-We try to desire the right things, but our hearts are found to be corrupt in light of God's righteousness.

-- We try to commit ourselves to right ways, but our sin keeps rearing its ugly head, and we fail in accord with the standard of God's righteousness. - d.
-God knows how His righteousness in our lives should be expressed: we should love Him with all of our hearts (with all that we desire); with all of our souls (with all that we commit to); and with all our minds (with all that we permit to characterize our thought-lives), but we fallshort.
+(Kittel, 198)" - E. In other words, "the righteousness of God" includes the idea of doing what is pleasing to God. - F. So we find ourselves still in a mess: All of the man-made systems of righteousness only lead to satanic confusion and sinful addictions, so we try to do the right thing and turn to God's way... - 1.
+But when we try to think the right way, our thoughts betray God's righteousness. - 2.
+We try to desire the right things, but our hearts are found to be corrupt in light of God's righteousness. - 3.
+We try to commit ourselves to right ways, but our sin keeps rearing its ugly head, and we fail to reach the standard of God's righteousness. - 4.
+God knows how His righteousness in our lives should be expressed: we should love Him with all of our hearts (with all that we desire); with all of our souls (with all that we commit to); and with all our minds (with all that we permit to characterize our thought-lives), but we fall-short.
 In sin, we love ourselves more than God...our own desires, our own commitments, and our own thought-lives betray God...for all of us have sinned and fallen short of the glory of God.
 (Ro 3:23).

-Part 1: All of These Reasons Are Why Jesus' Baptism Was Vital for Our Being Rescued from These Terrible Circumstances!
+Part 1: All of These Reasons Are Why Dear Brothers and Sisters in Christ Jesus' Baptism Was Vital for Our Being Rescued from These Terrible Circumstances!

 - A. Remember I said that John the Baptist was beside himself and aghast at the idea of Jesus coming to him to be baptized. - B. Let's be perfectly clear about what John the Baptist was doing when Jesus approached him: John was administering a sacrament of repentance in his baptism.
-Please understand what his baptism was therefore about:

-- 1. John's baptism was a baptism of repentance to the forgiveness of sins (3:3). - 2.
-John's baptism was connected to his preaching on the coming wrath of God (3:7-9, 16-17). - John's baptism was associated that the sin of sinners would be burned in an unquenchable fire (3:17). - C. For these reasons, John completely objects to Jesus coming to him to be baptized:
+Understand therefore that: - 1.
+John's baptism was a baptism of repentance to the forgiveness of sins (3:3). - 2.
+John's baptism was connected to his preaching on the coming wrath of God (3:7-9, 16-17). - 3.
+John's baptism was associated that the sin of sinners would be burned in unquenchable fire (3:17). - C. For these reasons, John completely objects to Jesus coming to him to be baptized:

-Matthew 3:14: "John would have prevented him, saying, 'I need to be baptized by you, and do you come to me?"
+Matthew 3:14: "John would have prevented him, saying, 'I need to be baptized by you, and do you come to me?'"